If you have ever Googled ‘seo tools’ because you want to know how they help your SEO, you have most definitely heard of Semrush.

 Now you get a list of keywords, preferably long-tail keywords, around which to develop your content.

 P.S.
 Following this practical Semrush tutorial so far?
-You do have a subscription or trial of Semrush, right?
+You do have a subscription or free trial of Semrush, right?
 Otherwise, it may be too much to follow.
 Get a 30-day trial first, to use all the Semrush features for free.